nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 * Starting consumers from the last successfully processed message
 * Exposing metrics for producers and consumers

-To use this pattern one must implement a [ProducerIterator](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/src/main/java/org/nuxeo/lib/core/mqueues/pattern/producer/ProducerIterator.java) and a [Consumer](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/src/main/java/org/nuxeo/ecm/platform/importer/mqueues/pattern/consumer/Consumer.java) with factories.
+To use this pattern one must implement a [ProducerIterator](./src/main/java/org/nuxeo/lib/core/mqueues/pattern/producer/ProducerIterator.java) with factories.
 Both the producer and consumer implementation are driven (pulled) by the module.

-See [TestBoundedQueuingPattern](https://github.com/nuxeo/nuxeo-mqueues/blob/master/nuxeo-mqueues-core/src/test/java/org/nuxeo/lib/core/mqueues/mqueues/tests/pattern/TestPatternBoundedQueuing.java) for basic examples.
+See [TestPatternBoundedQueuing](./src/test/java/org/nuxeo/lib/core/mqueues/tests/pattern/TestPatternBoundedQueuing.java) for basic examples.

 #### Queuing unlimited